Earth Science Museum

 Follow Wally the Worm and Deanna Waterdroplet as they travel to the saturated zone and further.
 Wally and Deanna use accurate terminology to describe their journey and explain how water droplets, like Deanna, travel from the sky to the ground, to an aquifer, to rivers and back up to the sky.
 This book and our new video are the perfect introduction for younger children to the water cycle!

-You can now watch and listen to Wally and Deanna's water cycle adventure online or download a copy here!
+You can now watch and listen to Wally and Deanna's water cycle adventure online or download a copy - available in over 15 different languages!

 Wally and Deanna's Groundwater Adventure to the Saturated Zone is now available in over 15 different languages, for free!
-Translations were done in collaberation with the Groundwater Project.
-The free pdf's of the book can be found here.
+Translations were done in collaboration with the Groundwater Project.

 Blackflies to Blueberries - Wally and Deanna's Second Adventure